abhinav/git-spice/doc/includes/cli-reference.md

 Use --fill to populate title and body from the commit messages, and --[no-]draft to set the draft status.
 Omitting the draft flag will leave the status unchanged of open CRs.

 Use --no-publish to push branches without creating CRs.
 This has no effect if a branch already has an open CR.
+Use --update-only to only update branches with existing CRs, and skip those that would create new CRs.

 Use --nav-comment=false to disable navigation comments in CRs, or --nav-comment=multiple to post those comments only if there are multiple CRs in the stack.